DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_04_Implementing_storage_solutions_in_Windows_Server.md

 3. Enter the following command, and then select Enter:

      ```
-     Enter-PSSEssion -ComputerName SEA-SVR3 -Credential "Contoso\Administrator"
+     Enter-PSSession -ComputerName SEA-SVR3 -Credential "Contoso\Administrator"
      ```

 4. In the **Windows PowerShell credential request** pop-up window, in the **Password** text box, enter **Pa55w.rd**, and then select **OK**.
 5. In the **Administrator: Windows PowerShell** window, enter the following commands, pressing Enter at the end of each line:

-   >**Note**: In the following command, drive Y is placeholder text only.
+   > **Note**: In the following command, drive Y is placeholder text only.
 The drive letter to use will be returned to you in the results of the second command.

    ```
    Initialize-Disk -Number 2